Holden Logo Meaning and History: Of Lions, Stones, and Wheels

 Holden Logo Meaning: Lion and Stone

-Holden’s modern logo depicts a lion holding a stone and this started appearing on vehicles in 1928.
-Prior to this, Holden vehicles wore a badge that paid homage to its factory and also featured a mystical person with wings and a sledgehammer.
+Holden’s contemporary logo features a lion clutching a stone, and this emblem made its debut on vehicles in 1928.
+Before this change, Holden vehicles sported a badge that paid tribute to its factory and showcased a mystical figure with wings and a sledgehammer.

 Holden's Motor Body Builders Logo